 VIPP Auctions

 The Japanese government could achieve its reduced concentration targets by requiring all incumbents to sell their generation assets.
 However, we understand the reluctance within Japan to require divestiture, which is viewed as undermining private property rights.
 Some European governments have demonstrated a similar reluctance to divest.
 In France and Ireland serious market power problems are being addressed through “Virtual Independent Power Producer” (VIPP) auctions that do not require divestiture.
 Alternatively, the Canadian Province of Alberta has used Power Purchase Arrangements (PPA’s) to promote competition in generation without requiring divestiture.
 We advocate VIPP agreements over PPA’s because PPA’s are associated with specific generation assets while VIPP agreements are not.
 Additionally, VIPP auctions can be implemented quickly.
-We recommend that the Japanese government implement a VIPP auction, as a first step in enhancing market competition.
+We recommend that the Japanese government implement a VIPP auction before the end of 2002, as a first step in enhancing market competition.

 A VIPP auction provides capacity to independent parties without transferring ownership of the incumbent’s generation assets.
 Figure 2 outlines the steps involved.